Simhyeon/r4d/docs/debug.md

 rad --log

 # Interactive mode, like a game you know.
-# This disable text wrapping
+# This disables text wrapping
 rad --debug -i
 ===
 ...
-# After Some standard input
+# After Some standard input and EOF
 (stdin) : Default is next.
 Ctrl + c to exit.
 >>
 ```